Real estate investors often insist that you earn your profit when you buy, not when you sell.

 In most cases, that means selling.
 But it could also mean donating the property to charity, or transferring the property to your heirs (either before or after you kick the bucket), or to some other third party.

-Real estate flippers and wholesalers each have a clear plan for disposition.
-A long-term cash flow investor may plan to hold a rental property for retirement income, and pass it to their daughter as part of their estate.
 Another investor might do a seller-leaseback as a long-term flip, holding for two years before selling the property back to the original owner or buying them out.

 All make for sound disposition plans, especially if you have a backup plan in case the first option doesn’t pan out.

 Professional real estate investors and wholesalers have a detailed strategy and process for finding distressed properties or other great deals (acquisition).
-The best investors follow a similarly detailed process for disposition.

 Broadly speaking, that process includes the following steps.